aditya0814raj/Darwix_AI_The-Empathy-Engine/README.md

 - Providing a FastAPI web interface with text input and embedded audio playback.
 - Applying sentence-level dynamic emotion shifts for mixed-emotion input.

+ ## 🔄 Workflow

+1. User provides input text
+2. Sentiment is analyzed using VADER
+3. Emotion is classified (happy, sad, angry, etc.)
+4. Emotion intensity is calculated
+5. Voice parameters (rate, pitch, volume) are adjusted
+6. Audio is generated using neural TTS (or fallback)
+7. Output audio file is produced

 ## How It Works

 1. **Emotion Detection**